The Beman Project: Analysis

 Leadership and WG21 Context

-The Beman Project emerges from a network of interconnected leadership positions:
+The Beman Project emerges from overlapping leadership positions:

-This overlap isn’t inherently problematic—these are competent individuals with deep standardization experience.
-But it does explain the project’s orientation: the Beman Project is effectively an extension of WG21’s institutional infrastructure, designed to serve committee needs.
+This overlap explains the project’s orientation: the Beman Project is effectively an extension of WG21’s institutional infrastructure, designed to serve committee needs.

 The Ecosystem Gap